 Program Coursework Philosophy

-The Learning and Leadership Program begins with a cohort of participants and a faculty team engaging in an induction learning experience followed by a five semester sequence of required core courses (27 credits) offered via hybrid delivery (face to face and online).
-Upon completion of the core, individuals have the opportunity to concentrate their studies in a particular subject matter area through elective course work (24 credits).
-Other major elements of the program include the Comprehensive Assessment (link: Comprehensive Assessment) and the final core course, LEAD 7700: Pre-Dissertation Seminar.
-The Comprehensive Assessment involves demonstrating competence in the seven program domains.
-The competency domains are Learning, Leadership, Research, Measurement, Organizational Effectiveness, Technology and Innovation, and Communication.
+Upon completion of the core, individuals have the opportunity to concentrate their studies in a subject matter area related to their professional practice through elective course work (24 credit hours Ed.D./18 credit hours Ph.D.).
+Other major elements of the program include the Comprehensive Assessment (link: Comprehensive Assessment) and the final required course, LEAD 7700: Pre-Dissertation Seminar (3 credit hours).
+The Comprehensive Assessment involves demonstrating competence in specific program domains (link: Competency Areas).

 The UTC Learning and Leadership doctoral program reflects a framework that includes focus on scholarship: